 In a recent blog post, we examined just how effective content marketing can be at generating leads.
 Hint: it costs 64% less than traditional advertising and generates about three times as many leads (source).
 What many fail to realize is that lead generation is just the beginning when it comes to content marketing.

 Today, we’re talking to the sales reps out there.
 Keep reading to learn how B2B sales professionals can leverage marketing content to close more deals.
-Read More
+Continue reading “4 Ways Sales Reps Can Use Content to Close More Deals”

 For the typical B2B organization, sales and marketing alignment is the ultimate goal.
 Yet, in most companies, the two departments operate independently—causing frustration and resentment on both sides.